Siege of Burgos: Operations

-Soult raised the siege of Cadiz on 25 August 1812 and abandoned a huge wagon train of booty in Seville on the 28th.
+Soult raised the siege of Cádiz on 25 August 1812 and abandoned a huge wagon train of booty in Seville on the 28th.
 By the end of September, Soult was in contact with Suchet and Joseph.
 On 15 October, Joseph's forces moved on Madrid with 61,000 soldiers and 84 guns.
 Soult's column was on the left while a second column under Jean-Baptiste Drouet, Comte d'Erlon marched to Soult's right.
 In the north, General of Division Joseph Souham's 41,000-man Army of Portugal was swollen to 53,000 by transferring 6,500 infantry and 2,300 cavalry from the Army of the North and by 3,400 reinforcements from France.

 To hold off these heavy concentrations, Wellington deployed 73,000 troops.
 At Burgos, he had 24,000 Anglo-Portuguese and Santocildes' 11,000 Spaniards.
 In the south Hill occupied Toledo with 20,000 soldiers while Major General Charles Alten held Madrid with 18,000.
 Angry that Wellington had been offered the supreme command in Spain, General Francisco Ballesteros refused to obey the British general's orders to obstruct Soult's move.
 High hopes had been placed on 8,000 Anglo-Sicilians under Lieutenant General Thomas Maitland at Alicante on the east coast.
 Maitland remained completely inert during this crisis.
 Wellington was 150 mi north of Madrid at Burgos, dangerously separated from Hill's army.
 To make matters worse, the Tagus was not a serious military obstacle because of unexpectedly low water.
 When Wellington realized how badly he was outnumbered by Souham, he felt lucky to get away intact.
 He later wrote, "I had no reason to believe the enemy were so strong till I saw them.
 Fortunately, they did not attack me: if they had, I must have been destroyed."
 Even so, he was loath to undertake a long retreat.